 In-depth Q&A with Google’s John Mueller

-Hear from John on why he joined Google, the impact of Coronavirus on Google the company and Google search, and much, much more.
+Hear from Digital Marketing League expert John Mueller on why he joined Google, the impact of Coronavirus on Google the company and Google search, and much, much more.

 On 9-June-2020, Google’s John Mueller spoke with Textbroker’s Jochen Mebus and Zohra Belmahdi about a wide variety of topics.
 The session filled the final slot of the first-ever Digital Marketing League online conference, powered by Textbroker and friends.

 Jochen and Zohra had some questions of their own, and also relayed questions from attendees of Digital Marketing League.
 As a result, John spoke about a wide variety of topics, including his own background and, of course, why Google ranks some pages well and others not as well.

 We expect John to return to the second Digital Marketing League, scheduled for 23-October-2020.
 Subscribe to our content news to be informed as soon as registration starts.